gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

   and installed into the DTLS chunk key store.
 A DTLS ACK message is generated and transmitted to the peer using a SCTP user message.

-  2. The responder initiates its own KeyUpdat by generating keys and creating the KeyUpdate message.
+  2. The responder initiates its own Key Update by generating keys and creating the KeyUpdate message.
 The send direction keys for epoch N+1 is installed but not enabled for use.
 The KeyUpdate message is transmitted to the peer using a SCTP user message.